jamesblanksby/.dotfiles/README.md

 # 💻 .dotfiles

-A collection of bootstrap dotfiles and personalised macOS/Linux defaults.
+A collection of setup dotfiles and personalised macOS/Linux defaults.

 These are **my** personalised defaults – please review the code accordingly before installing.